iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 let threeNum = 3;
 ```

-Now the first one is string and the other, a number.
+Now the first one is `string` and the other, a `number`.
 But:

 `let sum = threeString + threeNum`

 ..doesn’t returns any error.
-The JS thinks that adding the two is the best idea, so it will do the math, that’s coercion.
+The JS thinks that adding the two is the best idea, so it will do the math, by coercion of `threeString`.
 But for some cases, you might wanna keep the string stick to what it always is.
 Check out
 [this article](https://www.freecodecamp.org/news/js-type-coercion-explained-27ba3d9a2839/) for more.

 **Scope**

 Scope in Javascript refers to the current context of execution. - MDN

-Its meaning depends upon whether we are talking about the old var or the new const/let.
+Its meaning depends upon whether we are talking about the old `var` or the new `const`/`let`.
 There are two scopes: global and local.

 **Global**